Staff members in roles with supervisory responsibilities are required to complete the following programs:

 The CMPH has recently implemented an updated and improved staff onboarding process and refreshed resources (including this webpage) to make the experience smoother, provide additional support to supervisors, and ensure new staff feel welcomed and engaged from day one.
 We are committed to continuous improvement, so please email cmph.operations.edu.au with any feedback or suggestions.

-The CMPH Supervisor and New Staff checklist is an essential tool for onboarding new staff.
+The CMPH Supervisor and New Staff Checklist is an essential tool for onboarding new staff.
 It should be completed together by the supervisor and new staff member to ensure a thorough and compliant onboarding process.
-The checklist is designed to cover all aspects of a new staff member’s induction to Flinders University and onboarding to the CMPH.
+The checklist covers all aspects of a new staff member’s induction to Flinders University and onboarding to CMPH.

-Save the CMPH Supervisor and New Staff Checklist in a shared location to allow updates prior to commencement and to complete it collaboratively with the new staff member after they start.
+Tip: Save the CMPH Supervisor and New Staff Checklist in a shared location so it can be updated before commencement and completed collaboratively once the staff member starts.

 The Manager and supervisor resource page on the Flinders University website provides managers and supervisors with tools, guidance, and support for all aspects of their role, including: